 Celestion occasionally printed their date codes with the month and year back to front by mistake.
+Eg ‘HA2’ instead of ‘AH2’ for 2nd Jan 1975.
 A simple typo but it can be very misleading.

-Year by year Celestion made small changes to their speakers, so an easy way to verify the date code is just to look at the visible features of the speaker.
+Year by year Celestion made small visible changes to their speakers, so an easy way to verify the date code is just to identify these features.
 The most obvious ones being:

 - The colour of the magnet cover

 - The location and general appearance of the date stamp

 If you can familiarise yourself with the transition periods for these details you will find it a lot easier to date your speakers accurately.
 My blog post ‘How To Date Vintage Celestion Greenbacks – without using a date chart’ has all the information you need, and I’ll be referring to it throughout this post.